Ethereum Co-Founder On Bitcoin Says, 'You Have To Upgrade The Damn Thing' | Benzinga

 See Also: Elon Musk Gets Schooled By Ethereum Co-Founder On How To Improve Dogecoin

 The Cardano founder called Bitcoin “its own worst enemy” when it comes to upgrades.
 “There’s no way to change the system even correcting obvious downsides.”
-He was however praises for Ethereum.
+He was however full of praise for Ethereum.

 “What’s really cool is that Ethereum does not suffer that problem … It's getting to the point where it has the same network effect as Bitcoin, but the community there has a completely different culture.
 They love evolving.”